ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-sg.md

 In general, it's better to have several mid-size Kubernetes clusters than one monster-size one.

-To ensure high availability for your services, it is recommended to possess the computation power to handle your workload even when one of your nodes becomes unavailable.
-Note that any operation requested to our services, like node deletions or updates, will be performed even if budget restrictions are present.
+To ensure high availability for your services, it is recommended to possess the computation power capable of handling your workload even when one of your nodes becomes unavailable.
+Note that any operation requested to our services, like node deletions or updates, will be performed even if Kubernetes budget restrictions are present.

 Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH as root into your nodes.